elliotjharper/vscode-nuget-package-manager/README.md

 - **Smart package grouping**: Shows each package once with all consuming projects
 - Displays multiple consumers per package with their respective versions
 - Support for packages used across multiple projects with different versions
+- **Version conflict highlighting**: Highlights packages in red when different versions are used across projects
 - Search and filter packages by name, version, or project